Turn Any Website Into an RSS Feed

 - verifying the web interface

-- opening a first included feed URL
+- opening a known feed URL

 What is html2rss?